-The American Transportation Research Institute has named Spaghetti Junction the country's worst truck bottleneck for three years in a row.
+If you're one of the millions driving on the interchange, rest assured that the back-to-back traffic has earned national recognition.
+The American Transportation Research Institute named Spaghetti Junction the country's worst truck bottleneck for three years in a row.

-Atlanta hip-hop duo OutKast was so frustrated with the traffic trap, they devoted an entire song to it on their 2000 album Stankonia.
+Atlanta hip-hop duo Outkast was so frustrated with the traffic trap, they devoted an entire song to it on their 2000 album Stankonia.

-Just a few miles northeast of downtown, the junction connects some of Atlanta's biggest roads: I-285, I-85, U-S 23, and Buford Highway.
+Just a few miles northeast of downtown, the junction connects some of Atlanta's biggest roads: I-285, I-85, US-23 and Buford Highway.

 The four-level stack interchange is named for Tom Moreland, state highway commissioner in the 1970s and 80s.
 As bad as Spaghetti Junction may be now, the traffic was worse before Moreland came along.
 His progressive restructuring made Georgia’s interstate system a model of efficiency and technological progress.